Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Bringg homepage

 Bringg is an enterprise-grade fulfillment and delivery orchestration platform built for organizations managing complex fleets, multiple carriers, and diverse delivery models.
+It orchestrates last-mile logistics with crowd-sourced drivers, warehouse integration, and barcode-enabled inventory tracking.

 Teams evaluating Onfleet alternatives often consider Bringg when they outgrow lightweight last-mile tools and need deeper coordination across internal fleets and outsourced partners.